-New Zealand's Ministry of Agriculture and Fisheries operates a BSL3+ containment laboratory, the National Centre for Biosecurity and Infectious Disease, in Upper Hutt (near Wellington).
-This facility is also used by the Institute of Environmental Science and Research (ESR), under contract to the Ministry of Health.
-It is used for diagnostic and applied research; including test validation, test development and surveys.
+New Zealand's Ministry for Primary Industries owns and operates a physical containment level 3+ laboratory at the site of the National Centre for Biosecurity and Infectious Disease in Upper Hutt (near Wellington).
+This containment facility is also used by the Institute of Environmental Science and Research (ESR), under contract to the Ministry of Health.
+It is used for diagnostic and applied research, including test validation, test development and surveys.
 Primary objectives are to have a capability allowing New Zealand to:

-- demonstrate its animal and human health status; and - demonstrate strains of certain micro-organisms not found in this country.
+- · demonstrate its animal and human health status; and - · diagnose and differentiate exotic and endemic microorganisms.